ppy/osu-wiki/news/2019-04-22-project-loved-week-of-april-21st.md

 ---

-From everyone on the Project Loved team, we hope you enjoy this week's selection, and look forward to the next!
+From everyone on the Project Loved team, we hope you enjoyed this week's selection, and are looking forward to the next!
 The winning beatmaps will hit the [Loved beatmap listing](https://osu.ppy.sh/beatmapsets?s=8) sometime next week and will be announced via [@osugame on Twitter](https://twitter.com/osugame).

 In addition to all of the Loved captains that choose the maps and write the descriptions, make sure to thank [Toy](https://osu.ppy.sh/users/2757689), [Noffy](https://osu.ppy.sh/users/1541323), [clayton](https://osu.ppy.sh/users/3666350), [ThatsNotAName](https://osu.ppy.sh/users/9682904), [huu](https://osu.ppy.sh/users/6044237) and [Ephemeral](https://osu.ppy.sh/users/102335) for their miscellaneous help in managing Project Loved.